biodatageeks/sequila/docs/source/usage/usage.rst

 Integration with Spark-application
 ***********************************
-When you have exisiting analysis pipeline in Spark ecosystem you may benefit from SeQuiLa extra strategy registered at SparkSQL level.
+When you have existing analysis pipeline in Spark ecosystem you may benefit from SeQuiLa extra strategy registered at SparkSQL level.

 .. figure:: spark-integration.*